 PSCI-COMP-312 Modern European Governments, 3 cr.
 Comparative study of the politics and governments of several major European nations.
-Prereq.: PSCI-COMP-211 or consent of instructor military, governmental structure, and problems of nation-building.
-Prerea: PSCI-COMP-211 or consent of instructor.
+Prereq.: PSCI-COMP-211 or consent of instructor.

 PSCI-COMP-322 Politics and Governments of South America, 3 cr.
 Examination of the various political systems on the continent of South America with comparisons of social and political institutions of the various countries.
 Prereq.: PSCI-COMP-211 or consent of instructor.